yuanpaner/fs/note.md

 In my opinion, the file in the virtual disk is an independent new file unrelated to the copied one, and we should remove the absolute path included in the filename.
 But for this assignment I think it understandable to keep it, for testing conveniently.</br>
 15-char name, added, pass
 16-char name, unable to added, pass
 name with space,  added,  pass

+- [X] info, ls
+- [ ] what is script
+piazza

+- [ ] read with cat
+- [ ] read with offset? multiple read?
+Each has an independent offset.
+- [ ] read when writing
+So I need to update the file_sz very carefully.

 - [X] write one small file
 - [X] write one large file